jefyokta/oktaax/README.md

 Oktaax has its own **Response** class that extends the **OpenSwoole\Http\Response** methods.
 It adds json and render methods.
 You can still access the original **OpenSwoole\Http\Response** via the $response property.

-- For the json method, you must pass Oktaax\Http\APIResponse as its argument to maintain consistent response data.
+- For the json method, you must pass Oktaax\Http\ResponseJson as its argument to maintain consistent response data.

 ```php
 // ResponseJson class params